zznop/retroctf-org/README.md

 CREATE DATABASE "retroctf";
 CREATE USER retroadmin WITH PASSWORD 'password';
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO retroadmin;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO retroadmin;

 CREATE TABLE users (
  id UUID NOT NULL,